SOUTHWEST REGION$8.8 million FCLF financing (5 loans)Land acquisition & predevelopment loans615 affordable homes for ownership

 - Tice Road Development, Fort Myers.
 A 60+ acre parcel of land will soon be the site of 200 to 220 single family homes for new homeowners.
 This is a continuation of Habitat for Humanity of Lee and Hendry Counties' strategy to purchase tracts of land and develop affordable subdivisions, rather than relying on single home sites as they become available.

 - North Diplomat Community, North Fort Myers.
 Purchase of this 39+ acre parcel of land will enable Habitat for Humanity of Lee and Hendry Counties to build 133 homes for low- and very low-income Habitat homeowners.
 Northeast of downtown Fort Myers, these homes will have easy access to major roads and businesses, including a nearby VA clinic.

-- Harlem Heights, Fort Myers.
+- Heritage Heights, Fort Myers.
 A 26-acre parcel of land will be transformed into a community of 150 new, affordable homes for Habitat homeowners.
 With a focus on building neighborhoods – rather than just houses – Habitat for Humanity of Lee and Hendry Counties obtained financing from FCLF for infrastructure construction.
 The area has easy access to major roads with an elementary school and soccer field nearby.